Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 Three Power Modes

-The long button on the front of the shaver with a + and – provides us with three options to click for three power modes (low, medium, or high speed).
+The long button on the front of the shaver, marked with a + and -, provides three options for selecting power modes (low, medium, or high speed).

 This option can make me question why I need beard density adaptation technology built in, too, but that’s just me being a bit too critical (maybe).

-I tried the various modes and found the lower mode could be useful if I wanted a milder shave while shaving daily to reduce picking up irritation.
+I tried the various modes and found that the lower mode could be useful if I wanted a milder shave while shaving daily to reduce irritation.

-I am mostly going to stick with using a shaver with this type of power mode option on full power mode, but I can see its use for those who want to dial it down a little when shaving frequently.
-Some guys might shave mostly on a few days, of course, for growth and, at times, shave consecutively daily, and then dial it down when they require more comfort and less aggression.
+I will mostly stick to using a shaver (with this type of power mode option) in full power mode.
+However, I can see its use for those who want to dial it down a little when shaving frequently.
+Some guys might shave only on a few days, of course, for growth, and at times shave consecutively daily, then dial it back when they require more comfort and less aggression.

 I previously criticized this feature on electric shavers as a gimmick.
 However, I do now see its potential use, even if it is not for everyone.